Trine University: Campus

 Trine's Angola, Indiana, campus covers 450 acres (1.8 km^{2}).
 Campus facilities have been greatly expanded since 2000, with more than $176 million invested in building projects during that time.
 In addition to multiple residential facilities, recent additions have included the T. Furth Center for Performing Arts, a music education and concert venue, the Thunder Ice Arena, which allowed the university to launch hockey and skating teams and offer community skating programs, the MTI Center, serving basketball, bowling and esports, and the Steel Dynamics Inc. Center for Engineering and Computing.
 The university has also expanded Best Hall of Science twice since 2016 to accommodate its growing number of health sciences students.

-Trine's College of Health Professions is currently located in Fort Wayne, Indiana, at 1818/1819 Carew Street on the Parkview Hospital Randallia Campus.
-The university has raised more than $20 million for a new Fort Wayne location to house the College of Health Professions.
-The new facility, scheduled to open in fall 2024, will be located near Parkview Regional Medical Center.
+Trine's Brooks College of Health Professions is currently located in Fort Wayne, Indiana, at 12817 Parkview Plaza Drive near Parkview Regional Medical Center.
+The new facility, named for Trine's 16th president, Earl D. Brooks II, and his wife Melanie, opened in fall 2024.

 The university's Detroit Education Center is located at 999 Republic Drive, Suite 200, Allen Park.
 The Phoenix Education Center is located at the Maricopa County Medical Society Building, 326 E Coronado Road, Phoenix, Arizona.
 The Reston Education Center is located at 1881 Campus Commons Drive.
 The sites offer students the opportunity to earn a master's degree through Trine University in a hybrid format.